Duality for Delsarte's extremal problem on compact Gelfand pairs: Introduction

 \section{Introduction}

 Extremal problems for positive definite functions play an important role in harmonic analysis, number theory, and geometry.
 A common theme in this topic is to study these problems as linear programming problems, describe their duals, and seek a strong duality statement.
-In R\'ev\'esz~\cite{revesz} and Virosztek~\cite{virosztek}, the duality theory of a particular Delsarte-type problem on the discrete group $\mathbb{Z}^d$ was studied in relation to the Beurling theory of primes.
-In this direction, the dual of a certain extremal problem of Landau was found in R\'ev\'esz~\cite{R-Landau}.
-These problems are called Delsarte-type problems following the work in coding theory of Delsarte in~\cite{delsarte1}, and the work of Delsarte, Goethals, and Seidel in~\cite{delsarte2}.
+The approach is often called ``Delsarte's method'', following the work in coding theory of Delsarte in~\cite{delsarte1}, and the work of Delsarte, Goethals, and Seidel in~\cite{delsarte2}.